Abert's squirrel: Food habits

 Abert's squirrels consume ponderosa pine year-round.
 Parts eaten include seeds, which are the most highly preferred item, inner bark (particularly of young twigs), terminal buds, staminate buds, and pollen cones.
 Other foods include fleshy fungi (particularly hypogeous fungi), carrion, bones, and antlers.
 Severe weather is not always a deterrent to feeding activity.
 Where Mexican pinyon (Pinus cembroides) seeds are available, Abert's squirrels consume them in preference to ponderosa pine seeds.
 Gambel oak acorns may also provide substantial food for Abert's squirrels.

 Ponderosa pines produce large cone crops every 3 to 4 years; cones are virtually absent about 1 year out of 4.
 Abert's squirrels begin eating immature seed shortly after cone development begins in late May.
 Seeds are eaten through the summer as the cones mature.
 Seeds from up to 75 cones may be eaten per day per squirrel during the months when seeds form the squirrels' major food.
 Seeds are disseminated from cones in October and November.
 Abert's squirrels continue to consume seed from late maturing cones and collect single seeds from the ground.
 The succulent inner bark of twigs is eaten all year, but most heavily in winter.
 Needle clusters are clipped from the twigs, the outer bark is removed, the inner bark is consumed, and then the twig is discarded.
 In winter a single squirrel consumes about 45 twigs per day.
 Most feed trees range from 11 to 30 in d.b.h.
 After seeds have been disseminated Abert's squirrels are dependent on inner bark, which forms the bulk of the diet from November to April.
 The soft inner tissue of small apical buds is also a preferred item.
 In May, staminate buds and cones and immature ovules are consumed as available.
 New staminate cones are entirely consumed; only the pollen is eaten from dried cones.
 The bark of areas infected with dwarf mistletoe also appears to be preferred.

 Fleshy fungi consumed include members of the following genera: Agaricus, Amanita, Boletus, Hypholoma, Lepiota, Lycopedon, Russula and Tuber.
 Mushrooms poisonous to humans are consumed by Abert's squirrels without difficulty, including destroying angels (A. bisporigera and A. ocreata) and a species of Russula.

 Water is obtained mostly from food, but Abert's squirrels sometimes drink at stock ponds or other standing water (i.e., rain puddles).

 Predators

-Reynolds suggested that northern goshawks (Accipiter gentilis) may take enough Abert's squirrels to regulate Abert's squirrel populations.
+Reynolds suggested that northern goshawks (Astur atricapillus) may take enough Abert's squirrels to regulate Abert's squirrel populations.
 Hawks (Accipitridae and Falconidae) prey on Abert's squirrels in central Arizona, but even though other potential predators are present, i.e., gray fox (Urocyon cinereoargenteus), bobcat (Lynx rufus), coyote (Canis latrans), there is no evidence that they prey on Abert's squirrels.